MediaComem/comem-appmob/README.md

 **Features**

-* A citizen must be able to register a new account and log in to the app
+* A citizen must be able to register a new account and log in to the app (and log out)
 * A citizen must be able to report an issue at a specific location, optionally with a picture
 * A citizen must be able to see what issues there are in a map of the area, and the details of those issues (picture, description, state, etc)
+* A citizen must be able to use filters or a search to see only some issues (on the map and/or in other screens); there must be at least one filter or search
 * Citizens and staff members must be able to post comments on issues, and the list of comments for an issue must be visible somewhere in the app
-* *Bonus*: A staff member must be able to log in to the app, start working on issues, and resolve or reject them
+* *Bonus*: A staff member can log in to the app, start working on issues, and resolve or reject them
+* *Bonus*: A staff member can add, edit and remove issue types from inside the app

 **Implementation**

+* The app must follow Angular best practices
 * The app must use the Citizen Engagement API
-* The app must use geolocation
+* The app must use geolocation (e.g. to automatically determine an issue's location or center the map)
 * The app must use Mapbox (or an equivalent map library)
 * The app must use the camera (works only on physical devices)
 * The app must be configurable to run in several environments (local computer & mobile phone)

-**User guide or presentation page**
+* Secrets (passwords & keys) **must not** be committed to the Git repository

+**Presentation**

-You must provide a user guide or presentation page for the app.
+You must provide a presentation for your app.
+This can be **either** in the form of a **user guide** or in the form of a **pitch** as if it were a real app that you were going to sell.
 You can choose from the following options (one is enough):

 * You can present the app in the README of the GitHub repository for the app
-* You can upload your app to a store (e.g. Google Play), and write the presentation page as you would for a real app
+* You can upload your app to a store (e.g. Google Play), and write the store page as you would for a real app
+* You can make a webcast demonstrating or selling your app
-* You can use any other presentation tool but your user guide or presentation page must be available online
+* You can use any other presentation tool but your user guide or pitch must be available online

-*Bonus*: Make a webcast demonstrating or selling your app